oottppxx/enigma2/plugins/budweiser/README.md

 Replace the current service audio with a pre-defined alternative audio source.

-Invoking the plugin should display the list of the pre-defined alternattive audio sources, selecting one of those should:
+Invoking the plugin should display the list of the pre-defined alternative audio sources, selecting one of those should:
 * mute the current service audio (not possible if the current service is using Exteplayer3).